 Through leadership and innovation, you can unlock potential not yet realized in the design, construction, and operation of your assets.
 The right combination of people, process and technology can foster a safe environment where the team is empowered to challenge the status quo and promote innovative solutions to help realize the outcomes you want to achieve.

-The dissemination of carbon domain expertise into digital solutions such as Moata enable the entire supply chain to understand a previously unconsidered metric and test various solutions with ease providing a first mover advantage to show leadership and be ready when policy is ratified.
+The dissemination of carbon domain expertise into digital solutions such as Moata Carbon Portal enable the entire supply chain to understand a previously unconsidered metric and test various solutions with ease providing a first mover advantage to show leadership and be ready when policy is ratified.
 The pace and scale of change does not look to abate in the coming decades, organisations are looking to tools and frameworks to help guide them on a new low carbon journey.

-The PAS 2080 standard and its guidance document provide this carbon management framework that aligns the entire supply chain in how they operate and communicate within this context.
+The PAS 2080 standard and its guidance document provide this carbon management framework that aligns the entire supply chain to establish a common understanding, approach and language for whole life carbon management in the provision of economic infrastructure (defined as water, energy, transport, communications and waste).
+This PAS standard covers:

+The integration of GHG emission into infrastructure delivery

+Leadership and governance

+Quantification of emissions

+Target setting, baselines and monitoring

+Reporting and information management

+Continual improvement

+Responsibilities across the value chain

 Ensuring reduction targets are met through emission reduction pathways necessitates commercial implications to ensure it gets the attention it deserves.
 However, getting the right balance of fostering a culture of innovation requires careful thought and consideration to achieve the ultimate goal of low carbon solutions to achieve social, economic, environmental and cultural outcomes rather than definitive carbon accounting.

 The transport sector is service driven industry with people serving people.
 To build robust, sustainable infrastructure that enables the movement of people and goods.
 The objective of addressing climate change to ensure a better sustainable future for generations provides all the motivation needed for action today.
 The emerging generation are informed and empowered, aware of Earths plight and aiming to help solve todays challenges.
-They will not only be using the assets we are planning today but become part of the workforce that helps operate and maintain them so we are in safe hands.
+They will not only be using the assets we are planning today but become part of the workforce that helps operate and maintain them, so we are in safe hands.
 Our task is to think in a multigenerational context and set New Zealand up for a net-zero future.